Junaid0411/AstonAttentionLapseResearchProject/README.md

 * recordGUI.py (script_path variable needs to be set to path/of/synchronization_script1.ps1)
 * record_capture.py (k4a_recorder_path variable needs to be set to path/of/k4arecorder.exe and python_command variable to PythonVersion/python.exe)
 * synchronization_script1.ps1 ($recordCommand and $stopCommand variable to PythonVersion/python.exe)
+* Once all the relevant changes have been made, you will then need to ensure the Azure Kinect cameras are properly connected and synced up.
+* Ensure Pupil Core Eye Tracker and Pupil Capture software is on.
+* Once all setup, configured and ready, then open up RecordGUI and press Record to start recording both modalities simultaneously.

 ## Help